 The group is located on floor 1 and 2 of the former NEMKO building in Gaustadalléen 30D together with the new Centre for Bioinformatics, the Bioinformatics core facility, and the Elixir Norway Oslo node.

 The research group participates in the strategic research initiatives CELS and PharmaTox at UiO.
 We also collaborate closely with scientists at Oslo University Hospital (OUS) and Akershus University Hospital (Ahus).

 The group also includes people at Simula with adjunct positions at IFI.

 Information for new master students

 Browse the available master thesis projects in the group and the completed and ongoing master projects.
-Note that the list may be outdated; new projects will usually be added in October each year.
+Note that the list may be outdated; new projects will usually be added in September/October each year.
 You may also contact the scientific staff (professors and associate professors) in the group to discuss a new project.

 Consider the courses that we teach and the recommended courses for our master students.

 Read about the CS:Bioinformatics study programme option.

 Contact Behnoosh Ashrafi, buddy for the Computational Science (CS) students at IFI.